pankleks/pm2-health/README.md

 > Only following properties can be used: `events`, `metric`, `exceptions`, `messages`, `messageExcludeExps`, `appsExcluded`, `metricIntervalS`, `addLogs`

+## Message batching

+Feature added in (1.11.0) allows to merge messages over certain period and send them as single message.
+This can be used to limit number of messages sent (prevent spam).
+To enable please use following flags in `smtp` config section:

+- `batchPeriodM` - period (minutes) to batch, if not set batching is not enabled
+- `batchMaxMessages` - max. number of messages in batch (optional)

+Batch message will be send after `batchPeriodM` elapses or if number of messages collected are greater than `batchMaxMessages`.

+> `high` priority messages (as errors) are not batched, always sent immediatelly.

 ## Hold notifications temporarily

 To hold mail notification: `pm2 trigger pm2-health hold 30`